-From decades-old murals that have recently undergone renovations to the newest subway art commissioned by the MTA, here's a shortlist of the best Black murals in Harlem—work by and about African Americans—and where to find them.
+From decades-old murals that have undergone renovations to more recent subway art commissioned by the MTA, here's a shortlist of the best murals in Harlem—and where to find them.

-Listed from south to north, use it to go on your own personal tour:
+Use it to go on your own personal tour, from south to north:

 Commissioned by North Fork Bank in 2005, this colorful glass mosaic was bricked over by a sneaker store in 2017.
 After a public outcry, it was quickly restored.